yhagio/health-tracker/README.md

 ###Project Overview

-A single page app that tracks the user's calorie intake, and optionally, other health-related metrics.
-Typing food names into the search field will display a list of matching foods as provided by the health API.
-Users will be able to select an item from the list, and the item will be added to the list of foods the user is tracking.
-The total calorie count will also update to reflect the new daily total.
+- A single page app that tracks the user's calorie intake, and optionally, other health-related metrics.
+- Typing food names into the search field will display a list of matching foods as provided by the health API.
+- Users will be able to select an item from the list, and the item will be added to the list of foods the user is tracking.
+- The total calorie count will also update to reflect the new daily total.

 ### Todo
 - Implement search bar functionality to the application.
-- Write code required to query a health API when the user searches, and return the results in a list (Nutritionix has a good one).
+- Write code required to query a health API when the user searches, and return the results in a list.
 - Add functionality to add an item to the data store when clicked.
 - Write code required to show the items in the data store, and to display the total number of calories.